Last updated on May 12, 2022

 Opals are unique gemstones that display dazzling play of colour mixed with brightness, shimmer and sparkle, which is why these semi-precious gems have adorned men since the dawn of history.
-Being the birthstone of October, opals are regarded as one of the most beautiful stones and must-have gemstones for many jewellery lovers.
+Opal, the birthstone of October, is regarded as one of the most beautiful stones and must-have gemstones for many jewellery lovers.

 Opal Origin and Formation